UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 \subsection{Structure-to-Sequence Encoding}

 In Section~\ref{sec: Structural Space Formalization}, we define the structure of UniSymNet as \( S = (\mathcal{A}, \mathcal{M}) \).
-To encode \( S \) into a sequence compatible with transformer-based frameworks, we face a key challenge: the variable shapes of \(\mathcal{M}\) across different architectures \(\mathcal{A}\) make it difficult to construct a unified embedding of \(\mathcal{A}\) and \(\mathcal{M}\).
-To address this issue, we partially constrain \(\mathcal{A}\) and sampling sub-networks via sparsified \(\mathcal{M}\), masking redundant components.
-Specifically, we adopt the following strategies: \begin{enumerate}[label=(\roman*)] \item Each layer is populated with a predefined sequence of unary operators from the set \(\mathcal{O}_u\).
-Specifically, The operators are arranged in the fixed order of $\mathcal{O}_u$.
-Each operator is replicated \( m \) times per layer, resulting in \( 5m \) units per layer.
-For example, with \( m = 2 \), a layer contains \( 2 \times \text{id} \), \( 2 \times \sin \), \( 2 \times \cos \), \( 2 \times \exp \), and \( 2 \times \ln \). \item The width (i.e., number of nodes per layer) is uniformly set to \( 5m \) for all layers.
+How can we learn the \( S \) corresponding to equations from data?
+Inspired by methods in the NLP field, we encode \( S \) into a sequence compatible with transformer-based frameworks.
+However, different \( \mathcal{A} \) results in \( \mathcal{M} \) with varying dimensions, which makes it difficult to construct a unified embedding of \( \mathcal{A} \) and \( \mathcal{M} \).
+To address this issue, we partially fix \(\mathcal{A}\) and sample sub-networks via sparsified \(\mathcal{M}\), masking redundant components.
+Specifically, we adopt the following strategies: \begin{enumerate}[label=(\roman*)] \item Each layer is assigned a sequence of unary operators in the set \(\mathcal{O}_u\).
+Specifically, each operator in \(\mathcal{O}_u\) repeats \( m \) times per layer, resulting in \( 5m \) units per layer.
+And the operators are arranged in the fixed order of $\mathcal{O}_u$.
+For example, with \( m = 2 \), the operators are in order: \( 2 \times \text{id} \), \( 2 \times \sin \), \( 2 \times \cos \), \( 2 \times \exp \), and \( 2 \times \ln \). \item The width (i.e., number of nodes per layer) is fixed uniformly to \( 5m \) for all layers.
 The depth $L$ is limited to a maximum value \( L_{\text{max}} \), allowing flexibility in depth while ensuring computational tractability. \item The sparse mask matrix set \(\mathcal{M}\), governed by the forward propagation rules in Equation~\ref{eq: mapping}, prunes redundant connections while preserving the predefined operator sequence and width. \end{enumerate}